 - Puree the cheese sauce until smooth and creamy.

-- Pour the cheese sauce into the soup pot and stir to combine with the vegetable meat substitute mixture.
+- Pour the cheese sauce into the soup pot and stir to combine with the vegan ground beef mixture.

 - Add 2 cups of water or vegetable broth and stir to combine.